davidtchiu/davidtchiu.github.io/teaching/cs261/lab13.map/index.md

   - For get, put, and remove, you still need to calculate the array index just like before.
   - There is no need for tombstones.
 The removal method simply grabs the corresponding list after hashing, and looks for the key-value entry that matches the given key.
   - The true implementation in Java uses a singly linked list of entries, but here, for simplicity you can just use an `ArrayList<Entry<K,V>>`, or `LinkedList<Entry<K,V>>`.
 (How do you declare an array that points to a list of entries?)
-  - Since Java 8, if a chain gets to be 8 elements long, it will "treeify" the chain from
+  - Since Java version 8, if a chain gets to be 8 elements long, it will "treeify" the chain from a list to a `TreeSet<Entry<K,V>>`, which is a binary search tree.
+If you REALLY have time, add in the code to treeify and de-treeify back to a list if the elements shrink to less than 8.

 #### Grading